Shimmi/docker-jenkins/README.md

-# Jenkins with Blue Ocean and support for builiding jobs in Docker
+# Jenkins with Blue Ocean and support for building jobs in Docker
 _For a new Jenkins experience._

 [![dockeri.co](http://dockeri.co/image/shimmi/jenkins)](https://registry.hub.docker.com/shimmi/jenkins/)